rajitha-00/kohya_ss_costuma/docs/LoRA/options.md

 If you don't need to create an intermediate LoRA, set the value here to the same value as "Epoch".

-### Caption Extension

-If you have prepared a caption file for each image, specify the extension of the caption file here.

-If this is blank, the extension will be ".caption".
-If the extension of the caption file is ".txt", specify ".txt" here.

-If you don't have a caption file, you can ignore it.

 ### Mixed precision